jeffrafter/jeffrafter.github.io/content/blog/express-and-aws/index.md

 - Relies on the TypeScript ESlint parser with the prettier plugin - I've found this works very well in VS Code.
 - The expected environment should include `node` - this will help `eslint` ignore missing declarations for things like `process`, `module`, etc.

 If you need to ignore specific files when linting you can add them to `.eslintignore`.
-Because our setup doesn't work well for JavaScript we'll ignore all JavaScript files in `.eslintignore`:
+Because our setup doesn't work well for JavaScript we'll ignore all JavaScript files.
+Create `.eslintignore` in the project root folder:

 ```
 *.js